 The AP transfers any necessary KDEs to the STA in the Association Response frame.
-The AP may include

-one or more KDEs using the FILS KDE container.
-The format and the rules for transferring the KDE shall

-follow 11.6.2 (EAPOL Key Frames).
+The AP may include one or more KDEs using the FILS KDE container.
+The format and the rules for transferring the KDE shall follow 11.6.2 (EAPOL Key Frames).

 For FILS Authentication using a trusted third party, the Key Auth field of the Key Confirmation element of

 the Association Request shall be:

-Key-Auth = HMAC-SHA256(KCK2, NSTA | NAP | STA-MAC | AP-BSSID).
+Key-Auth = HMAC-SHA-X(KCK2, NSTA | NAP | STA-MAC | AP-BSSID).

+The HMAC-SHA-Xis the first 128 bits or 256 bits of the HMAC-SHA1 of its argument list depending on the FILS AKM.
+(CID 2198)

 For FILS Authentication without a trusted third party, the Key Auth field of the Key Confirmation element

-in the Association Request shall contain a digital signature using the STA's private key, the specific construction

-of the digital signature depends on the crypto-system of the public/private key pair
+in the Association Request shall contain a digital signature using the STA's private key, the specific construction of the digital signature depends on the crypto-system of the public/private key pair

 Key-Auth = Sig-STA(gSTA | gAP | NSTA | NAP | STA-MAC | AP-BSSID).